wcarugatti/react-challenge/README.md

 ## Description

 The project is the result of a react challenge.
-The challenge proposal was to develop an application using React and the PokeAPI API to consult the information about pokemon and make it available in a friendly interface with pagination.
+The challenge proposal was to develop an application using React, ContextAPI and the PokeAPI API to consult the information about pokemon and make it available in a friendly interface with pagination.

 ![](pokeapp.gif)